 A chauffoir is warming pan or stove.

-Rolling up herbs, or leafy greens like spinach and cutting them into very fine shreds.
+Another one of my favourite French cooking terms.
+A chiffonade is made by rolling up herbs, or leafy greens like spinach and cutting them into very fine shreds.

 To remove the backbone from a rack of ribs.